Pierre Littbarski

-Pierre Michael Littbarski (/de/; born 16 April 1960) is a German professional football manager and former player of 1.
+Pierre Littbarski (/de/; born 16 April 1960) is a German professional football manager and former player of 1.
 FC Köln and the West Germany national team.
-Known for his dribbling abilities, he was mainly used as an attacking midfielder or winger.
+A diminutive player known for his dribbling abilities, he was mainly used as an attacking midfielder or winger.
 Littbarski was a FIFA World Cup winner with West Germany in 1990, and the runner-up in both 1982 and 1986.
 Littbarski was the caretaker manager of VfL Wolfsburg after taking over from Steve McClaren from 7 February to 17 March 2011.